 Our sermons are honest and authentic and focus on the grace of our God, the greatness of Jesus, and the power of the Spirit to help ordinary people live the Christian life together in community.

 Some of our series focus on relevant topics, others take us through a book of the Bible, and others focus on the vision of the church.We also address common objections to the Christian faith during the sermon.
 That means searchers and skeptics are welcome.

 We all struggle to walk through life and to follow Jesus.
 Pastors and leaders pray throughout the service, asking God to strengthen and empower us.

 What do I wear?

-New City Kids is our ministry to infants and children.
-Kids join their parents while we sing, then the New City Kids team leads the kids to classrooms right next to the worship gathering for a time of Bible stories, crafts, singing and time on the playground.
+New City Kids is a time of Bible stories, crafts, and singing.
 Safety and fun are our top priorities.
-Parents pick their kids up right after the service at 11:30am.
+Parents pick their kids up right after the service ends at Noon.

 Where are you located?
 Where do I park?